polygamma/aurman/README.md

 ##### aurman exclusive options for `--sync` or `-S`

-- `--noedit`: will not show changes of PKGBUILDs, .install and other relevant files. just assumes you are okay with the changes.
+- `--noedit`: Will not show changes of PKGBUILDs, .install and other relevant files. just assumes you are okay with the changes.

-- `--show_changes`: will show changes of PKGBUILDs, .install and other relevant files without asking
+- `--show_changes`: Will show changes of PKGBUILDs, .install and other relevant files without asking

-- `--devel`: will fetch current development packages versions to decide whether a new version is available or not.
+- `--devel`: Will fetch current development packages versions to decide whether a new version is available or not.

-- `--deep_search`: dependency solving will ignore currently fulfilled dependencies of your system and try to solve the problem for a system with zero packages installed. should almost never be needed, but if aurman is not able to find a solution to install packages, try rerunning aurman with this flag. but be warned, it could take a few seconds to find solutions.
+- `--deep_search`: Dependency solving will ignore currently fulfilled dependencies of your system and try to solve the problem for a system with zero packages installed. should almost never be needed, but if aurman is not able to find a solution to install packages, try rerunning aurman with this flag. but be warned, it could take a few seconds to find solutions.

-- `--pgp_fetch`: fetches needed pgp keys without asking the user
+- `--pgp_fetch`: Fetches needed pgp keys without asking the user

-- `--keyserver name`: you may specify a keyserver to fetch the pgp keys from
+- `--keyserver`: You may specify a keyserver to fetch the pgp keys from

-- `--aur`: do things only for aur
+- `--aur`: Do things only for aur

-- `--repo`: do things only for regular repos
+- `--repo`: Do things only for regular repos

-- `--domain name`: change the base url for aur requests *(https://aur.archlinux.org is the default)*
+- `--domain`: Change the base url for aur requests *(https://aur.archlinux.org is the default)*

-- `--solution_way`: print what exactly will be done, order of installing/removing packages
+- `--solution_way`: Print what exactly will be done, order of installing/removing packages

-- `--holdpkg name`: specify packages which are installed on your system but must not be removed. you may specify more than one package, space separated
+- `--holdpkg`: Specify packages which are installed on your system but must not be removed. you may specify more than one package, space separated

-- `--holdpkg_conf`: append packages from the pacman.conf to `--holdpkg`
+- `--holdpkg_conf`: Append packages from the pacman.conf to `--holdpkg`

 - `--do_everything`: `-u` for repo packages will also be handled by `aurman`, not by `pacman`. may be useful if you are using the `aurman` config to fetch repo packages from other repos than they would normally be installed from.